mstksg/advent-of-code-2019/reflections/day04.md

 part1 :: String -> Int
 part1 = length . filter (\x -> all ($ show x) [mono, strictDups]) . range
 ```

+(Also, note to self next time ... if going for time, if you just have two
+numbers in your input, just enter the numbers directly into the source file at
+first, heh, instead of trying to parse them)